 The 1098-T form will include amounts based on the calendar year.
-In a single calendar year, Briar Cliff University will always bill for Summer Session (May - July), and Fall semester (August).
-However, depending on when the student registered for classes, Spring semester may have been billed in December of the previous year or January of the current year.
-The latter will appear on next year's 1098-T statement, while the former will appear on the current 1098-T statement.
+In a single calendar year, Briar Cliff University will bill for the Spring semester (January – May), Summer Session (May - July), and Fall semester (August - December).

 Additional information concerning the American Opportunity Credit and the Lifetime Learning Credit is available in IRS publication 970, Tax Benefits for Higher Education.
 You may also refer to the IRS Tax Website's Education Credits section for interactive assistance.
 Other questions concerning eligibility should be directed to your tax professional.
 Briar Cliff University cannot offer tax or legal advice.